gojanedoe/hello-world/README.md

 # Hello, World! :wave:
-I'm an artist and designer starting the 100 Days of Code challenge.

-Although I've programmed before, I plan to start putting my code on GitHub.
+I'm an artist, designer, and current web development student.

+I have an irrational fear of using Git and GitHub and putting my code out into the world.

+So, here I am, planning on doing just that.